Choose a Denver PPC Company That Goes Beyond the Technical

-As a small business Colorado PPC Company, my strengths include creative thinking and psychological analysis of the probability of what people want when they type phrases into online search, as well as creative thought in how text ads are written and display ads are designed.
+As a small business Denver PPC Company, my strengths include creative thinking and psychological analysis of the probability of what people want when they type phrases into online search, as well as creative thought in how text ads are written and display ads are designed.

 This is super important when choosing a Google PPC manager for your business.